sahilsh4rma/sahilsh4rma/README.md

 - 🌱 I’m currently learning DSA
 - 💞️ Working @ Algoson Software Pvt Ltd
 - 📫 How to reach me - can contact at sahilshh4rma@gmail.com or
-- 😄 Pronouns: let it be emoty.
+- 😄 Pronouns: let it be empty for mow.
 - ⚡ Fun fact: I always figurte things out.

 <!---